FransBouma/ShaderToggler/README.md

 # ShaderToggler
 Reshade 5.1+ addin to toggle shaders on/off in groups based on a key press.
 It allows you to configure these groups from within the addin as well.

-It's for 64bit reshade only.
-There's no 32bit version nor is there one planned.
+It's mainly for 64bit reshade.
+There's a 32bit version in the releases, but it's not actively maintained/tested.

 ## How to use
-Place the `ShaderToggler.addon` in the same folder as Reshade 5.0.2+.
-Be sure to use the Reshade version which supports Addons
-(so the unsigned version).
+Place the `ShaderToggler.addon` in the same folder as Reshade 5.1+.
+Be sure to use the Reshade version which supports Addons (so the unsigned version).
 When you start your game, the `Addons` tab in the Reshade gui should show the ShaderToggler information and controls.